vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 to the intelligence of his audience and not to their sentiment.
 The real power lay in the matter of his speech and not in the manner.
-There were no generalisations, no enunciation of abstract prin- ciples in flowery language.
+There were no generalisations, no enunciation of abstract prin###ciples in flowery language.
 Every statement was clear
 • and every point was driven home with a readiness of illustration and power of antithesis that showed the power of the speaker and the subtlety of his intellect.